UK visa Schemes for Ukrainian Refugees

 You will need your original BRP in order to apply for the Ukraine Permission Extension Scheme, so even after you have set up your eVisa account, and after 31st December 2024 (when the physical BRP system to prove your rights in the UK ends for everyone), KEEP HOLD OF YOUR BRP.
 See https://www.gov.uk/guidance/ukrainian-nationals-in-the-uk-visa-support.

-The Ukraine Extension visa scheme was basically designed to allow people who were granted permission to be in the UK via other routes to switch to this visa scheme instead, if it is more beneficial for them.
+The Ukraine Extension scheme was basically designed to allow people who were granted permission to be in the UK via other routes to switch to this visa scheme instead, if it is more beneficial for them.

-Ukraine Family Visa Scheme – CLOSED 19th February 2024
+Ukraine Family Visa Scheme – CLOSED

 The Ukraine Family visa scheme is now CLOSED to new applications as of 19th February 2024.
 We will keep our description of the previous process for a little while, for your reference.